-When planting native, many are discouraged to find the deer are often a little too grateful for our efforts.
-Here is how I protect new plants from deer browse.
+When planting native, many are discouraged to find that deer are often a little too grateful for our efforts.
+I think it's important to plant things they will eat, too, as they are part of a balanced ecosystem, and may someday be valuable to us as a protein source.
+Here is how I protect new plants from deer browse:

-Afix a cage that is slightly larger around than the new plant you're caging.
+Cut fencing or chicken wire so the cage is slightly larger around than the new plant you're caging.

 Check your cages periodically.
 As the ground freezes and thaws, the stakes will loosen over time.
-I like to take a walk around my place after a rain to survey my plantings.
 When the ground is soft, stakes can be easily pushed back in by applying pressure to the anchor plate with a well-placed boot heel.